Oil prices rise with storm-hit U.S. output set for slow return

 “Saudi Arabia is eager to pursue yet higher prices in order to cover its social break-even expenses at around $80 a barrel while Russia is strongly focused on unwinding current cuts and getting back to normal production,” said SEB chief commodity analyst Bjarne Schieldrop.

-Reporting by Noah Browning and Aaron Sheldrick; Editing by Kirsten Donovan and Louise Heavens
+Reporting by Noah Browning and Aaron Sheldrick; Editing by Kirsten Donovan and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.